i remember parts of college vividly (don’t laugh, and don’t go there). mostly the memories are food related.

 you would sit in these little store fronts that were decorated with lights, and the colors…whoa, amazing. and for an art student, breathtaking (and totally fun).

 lunch was 5 dollars. that 5 dollars would literally keep you full all day (and possibly the following). not only did you get food, you got FOOD. there was endless amounts of naan, chutneys, beer, it was amazing. and every time i think about indian food, the memories, ugh the lights, everything comes flooding back.

 those were the best lunches. we laughed, we ate, we drank…but man, it was cheap, it was fun, and for a college student with no money, phew, awesome.

 this, this is what always gets me however. i love anything chutney. and raw onions with spices….oh man. this is the chutney i crave. the chutney i can’t live with out. and when i finally found the recipe…let’s just say, it’s always in my fridge.

-raw onion chutney this recipe is adapted from riverford organic farms, my new favorite website
+raw onion chutney this recipe is adapted from riverford organic farms

 - mince one medium onion. mix with spices and lemon.

 a note on the spices…